minamorl/xhip/README.md

 ## About

 **Xhip** is a modern, isomorphic, operation-based web framework built top on express.
-For drawing the usage of this, see the codes:
+For drawing the usage of this, see the codes below.

 ## Example

+You can see example in [xhip-example](https://github.com/xhip-example).

 App(app.js):